top of page

 Extra Credit:

 • Community Performance (audience member).
-Every magnet student is eligible to earn one extra credit grade per nine weeks by attending a community performance as an audience member.
+Every magnet student is eligible to earn two extra credit grades per nine weeks by attending a community performance as an audience member.
 To earn extra credit, please have your child submit the program or tickets to the event and complete a one page summary of their experience as an audience member.

 MANDATORY Home Learning: